k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

    - Checking whether the entity is reserved for another user in the task's target environment when running a load task without a sequence replacement, a delete task, or a reserve task.
 If the entity is reserved for another user, the task skips it as it is unavailable.
    - Loading the available entities into the entity table in the TDM DB and updating the entity number counter.

-  3. Stage 4: Calls **CheckAndStopLoop** TDM Actor (imported from the TDM library).
-Set the **NUM_OF_ENTITIES** to be an **external input parameter** to get its value from the task execution process.
-It checks the number of entities inserted to the entity table, and stops the loop if the custom flow reaches the task's number of entities.
+  3. Stage 4: Call the **CheckAndStopLoop** TDM Actor (imported from the TDM library).
+Set the **NUM_OF_ENTITIES** to be an **external input parameter**, whose value is populated by the task execution process.
+This Actor checks the number of entities inserted to the entity table, and stops the loop if the custom flow reaches the task's number of entities.

      **Example**:

-     The task needs to get 5 entities.
-The SELECT statement gets 20 entities.
+     The task needs to retrieve 5 entities.
+The SELECT statement selects 20 entities.
 The first 2 selected entities are reserved for another user.
 The 3rd, 4th, 5th, 6th, and 7th entities are available and are populated in the entity table; the entity loop then stops.

 Below are examples of a Custom Logic flow: